 - Scroll down the page to review your selections.

 Tap Add To Cart.

 In the example above, we're buying a new Galaxy S20 for just $499.99.
 It has a retail price of $999.99, but since we're trading in a Galaxy S10, we're saving $500.
 Even better, that discount is applied instantly and not given to you at a later date.
 When you go through the checkout process, your card is only charged $499.99.

-Once the order is complete, and your new phone is delivered to you, you'll have 15 days from that delivery date to ship your old phone to Samsung to complete the trade-in.
-Samsung provides you with a free shipping label, too, meaning you aren't going to be out any money during this process.
+Once the order is complete and your new phone is delivered to you, you'll have 15 days from that delivery date to ship your old phone to Samsung to complete the trade-in.
+Samsung provides you with a free shipping label, too, meaning you won't be out any money during this process.

 To ensure everything goes as smoothly as possible, only use the trade-in program if your phone meets the eligibility requirements.
 This means that it needs to: